-Information presented in this course is designed to develop a firm foundation for dental hygiene student in morphology and function of head, neck, and oral structures.
-Topics presented in detail include the formation of the face (nervous system, muscle etc.) development and growth of the jaw, the origin and stages of tooth development and root formation, nomenclature, and identification systems.
+Information presented in this course is designed to develop a firm foundation for the dental hygiene student in morphology and function of the head, neck, and oral structures.
+Topics presented include the formation of the face (nervous system, muscles, etc.) development and growth of the jaws and the origin and stages of tooth and root formation and development.